-- All funds will be handled by the Business Manager or Operations Manager, who are overseen by the Head of the school or Principal, who is overseen by the finance team and the board of trustees.
-All checks and other funds received by the school will be processed and deposited according to the Dream Center Academy's Internal Control System. - A check and balance system exists according to the Dream Center Academy's Internal Control System.
-All financial records will be backed up using the - All financial records will be backed up using the school's online tools and databases.
-Confidentiality will be protected for tuition payers, - donors, and tuition assistance recipients.
+• All funds will be handled by the Business Manager or Operations Manager, who are overseen by the Head of the school or Principal, who is overseen by the finance team and the board of trustees.
+All checks and other funds received by the school will be processed and deposited according to the Dream Center Academy's Internal Control System.

+- A check and balance system exists according to the Dream Center Academy's Internal Control System. - All financial records will be backed up using the school's online tools and databases. - Confidentiality will be protected for tuition payers, donors, and tuition assistance recipients.
 In most cases, the only people who have access to this information will be The Head of the school or Principal, Business Manager and Operations Manager.
-Members of the finance team and other key office personnel will also have access to some information, but only to the extent - necessary to complete their oversight or work duties.
-All tuition payers and donors will be provided a receipt in a timely manner, usually within one week of receipt.
-All fundraising and resource development activities of the school must be - conducted in a legal, ethical, and professional manner.

-The Head of the school or Principal will ensure that required financial reporting with the state of lowa and/or - required financial reporting with the state of lowa and/o the Internal Revenue Service is completed. • Monthly financial statements will be generated for internal use by the finance team and the board of - International Sets of the International Control Reademy's Internal Control System.
-Annual financial information will be reported to the constituents through the annual report.
+Members of the finance team and other key office personnel will also have access to some information, but only to the extent necessary to complete their oversight or work duties. - All tuition payers and donors will be provided a receipt in a timely manner, usually within one week of receipt.
+All fundraising and resource development activities of the school must be. - conducted in a legal, ethical, and professional manner. - The Head of the school or Principal will ensure that required financial reporting with the state of Iowa and/or the Internal Revenue Service is completed. - Monthly financial statements will be generated for internal use by the finance team and the board of trustees, according to the Dream Center Academy's Internal Control System.
+Annual financial information will be reported to the constituents through. the annual report.
 The Head of the school or Principal will also ensure all other reports mandated by the board of trustees are created and presented in a timely manner. - The financial books of the school will undergo an independent assessment by means of either an annual audit or an annual review.
 The school will adhere to the following schedule of account audits and reviews: - General Fund review one year, audit the next year, rotate every other year - Building Fund audit every three years - The DDCA financial records are backed up through our Outsourced Bookkeeper (Start Church) and through our Bookkeeping software, Quickbooks.